 To view the PDF, please click:

-- Print your 20XX return (a PDF of the federal and state return will open in one document on the screen for you)
+- Print your 20XX return (a PDF of the state return will open in one document on the screen for you)

 The amount that you receive as a credit is based on the amount of tax that is calculated for the other state.